 The Rink at Rockefeller Center announced it will open for the season on Saturday, Nov.
-6 at 2pm, and you can currently purchase tickets through Jan.
-2, 2022!
+6 at 2pm, and tickets are on sale now!
 An annual tradition since 1939, legend has it that the Rink was inspired by a Depression-era salesman, who demoed his product by ice-skating on the frozen water of the fountain in Rockefeller Center.
 The Rink officially opened on Christmas Day in 1936 as a temporary exhibit.
 But it was so popular that it became a permanent winter addition to the sunken plaza at Rock Center.
 Along with the Prometheus Statue and the Rockefeller Center Christmas Tree, the plaza is one of the most iconic holiday backdrops in the U.S.

 Everything You Need to Know About Rockefeller Center Ice-Skating

 While there are plenty of options for ice rinks in NYC (including ice-skating in Bryant Park), going ice-skating at Rockefeller Center should be on every New Yorker’s bucket list.
 Here’s what you need to know about the 2021 ice-skating season:

 The Rink at Rockefeller Center will be open daily, 9am-12am, through March 6.
 You can also skate under the illuminated Rockefeller Center Christmas Tree in December!
 Because the Rink is open so late, it makes a great winter date night for the parents!

 How much does ice-skating at the Rink at Rockefeller Center cost?

 Exact ticket prices for Rockefeller ice skating vary depending on the date and time you choose to go.
 Tickets must be purchased to gain entrance to the Rink, and guests are strongly encouraged to purchase tickets in advance to guarantee skate time.
 Tickets are currently on sale online.

 - $20-$54 for anyone ages 6 and older